Ellen DeGeneres: 1989–2002

-DeGeneres's first regular TV role was in a short-lived Fox sitcom called Open House.
-She played the role of Margo Van Meter, an office worker at the Juan Verde Real Estate company.
+DeGeneres's first regular TV role was in a short-lived Fox sitcom called Open House in 1989, a spin-off of the show Duet.
+She played the role of Margo Van Meter, a receptionist at the Juan Verde Real Estate company.
 The show co-starred Alison LaPlaca and Mary Page Keller.
 In 1992, producers Neal Marlens and Carol Black cast DeGeneres in their sitcom Laurie Hill, in the role of Nurse Nancy MacIntyre.
-The series was canceled after only four episodes, but Marlens and Black were so impressed with DeGeneres's performance that they soon cast her in their next ABC pilot, These Friends of Mine, which they co-created with David S. Rosenthal.
+The series was canceled after only four episodes, but Marlens and Black soon cast her in their next ABC pilot, These Friends of Mine, which they co-created with David S. Rosenthal.

-DeGeneres's comedy career became the basis of the sitcom Ellen, named These Friends of Mine during its first season.
+Inspired by her comedy career, These Friends of Mine was renamed Ellen after the first season.
 The ABC show was popular in its first few seasons due in part to DeGeneres's style of observational humor; it was often referred to as a "female Seinfeld".

-Ellen reached its height of popularity in April 1997, when DeGeneres came out as a lesbian on The Oprah Winfrey Show.
+Ellen reached its height of popularity in April 1997, when DeGeneres came out as a lesbian on the cover of Time (with the headline, "Yep, I'm gay") and subsequently The Oprah Winfrey Show.
 Her character on the sitcom also came out of the closet to her therapist, played by Oprah Winfrey.
 The coming-out episode, titled "The Puppy Episode", was one of the highest-rated episodes of the show.
-The series returned for a fifth season but experienced falling ratings and was cancelled.
+The series returned for a fifth season but experienced falling ratings and was canceled.

-DeGeneres returned to television in 2001 with a new CBS sitcom, The Ellen Show, which was cancelled after 13 episodes.
+DeGeneres returned to television in 2001 with a new CBS sitcom, The Ellen Show, which was canceled after 13 episodes.
 In 2007, a former writer said she treated the writers "like shit" saying "Why do you keep writing these unfunny jokes?"
 After her sitcoms, DeGeneres would later re-establish herself as a successful talk show host.